-The Centre for Global Finance (CGF) scholarship
+The Centre for Global Finance PhD Scholarship - OPEN

 The CGF undertakes rigorous research and provide the first point of call for stakeholders (researchers, policy makers and practitioners), on large datasets and evidence on mega trends in global finance, and how these mega trends are shaping developments in the international financial system and the global economy.